albar965/littlenavmap-manual/en/NAVDATA.md

 Default mode after installation or update of _Little Navmap_.

 This mode blends navaids and other features from the Navigraph database with the simulator database.
-This affects the map display, all information windows and and all search windows.
+This affects the map display, all information windows and all search windows.

 The following features are taken from the simulator database when using this mode: